-Procedure for Non-Academic Grievances
+Informal Non-Academic Grievance

-- 1. Meet with the other person/party directly involved.
-If the issue is not resolved: - 2.
-Meet with the appropriate Department Manager/Director (see the PTC Catalog for a list of staff/faculty by department) for a final informal determination.
+- Meet with the other person/party directly involved in the grievance to discuss and remediate the issue.
+If the issue is not resolved at this level. - 2.
+Meet with the appropriate Department Manager or Director to address their concern.

-If a grievance cannot be satisfactorily resolved through the informal process, students may file a formal Grievance by following the procedures shown in the next section.
+If a grievance cannot be satisfactorily resolved through the informal process, students may file a formal Grievance by following the procedures shown below.